xugaoyang/vue-cli3-ts/README.md

 # vue-cli3-ts
-familiar width ts on vue-cli3
+familiar with ts on vue-cli3